unitn-sml/rsbench/index.md

 <img src="assets/images/rsbench-mnlogic.png" alt="mnlogic" width="80%" height="auto">

-RSs arise whenever the knowledge K allows deducing the right label from multiple configurations of concepts.
+RSs arise whenever the knowledge $\mathsf K$ allows deducing the right label from multiple configurations of concepts.
 This form of non-injectivity is a standard feature of most logic formulas, and in fact formulas as simple as the XOR are riddled by RSs. `MNLogic` allows to probe the pervasiveness of RSs in random logic formulas.
-Specifically, the input image is the concatenation of k MNIST images of zeros and ones representing the truth value of k bits, and the ground-truth label y is whether they satisfies the formula or not.
+Specifically, the input image is the concatenation of $k$ MNIST images of zeros and ones representing the truth value of $k$ bits, and the ground-truth label $y$ is whether they satisfies the formula or not.

-By default, the `MNLogic` assumes the formula is a k-bit XOR, but any other formula can be supplied. rsbench provides code to generate random CNF formulas, that is, random conjunctions of disjunctions (clauses) of k bits.
-The code allows to control the number of bits k and the number of structure of the random formula, that is, the number of clauses and their length.
+By default, the `MNLogic` assumes the formula is a $k$-bit XOR, but any other formula can be supplied. rsbench provides code to generate random CNF formulas, that is, random conjunctions of disjunctions (clauses) of $k$ bits.
+The code allows to control the number of bits $k$ and the number of structure of the random formula, that is, the number of clauses and their length.
 It also avoids trivial data by ensuring each clauses is neither a tautology nor a contradiction.